aquatir/new-tool-new-project/week1-debezium/readme.md

 which re-links a user to [this page](https://debezium.io/documentation/reference/1.0/connectors/postgresql.html#wal-disk-space).

 The good thing: the problem IS mentioned.
 The bad thing: this issue shows how much coupling Debezium creates between Kafka and your database.
 It needs the Write-Ahead Log (WAL) to operate.
-And Databases generally don't give you any promises as to how the work with their WAL.
+And databases generally don't give you any promises as to how the work with their WAL.
 At current implementation (11.12.2022) it seems that Debezium acts as a log-replica for PostgreSQL by creating itself in `pg_replication_slots` (what's [PG replication slots](https://www.postgresql.org/docs/9.4/warm-standby.html#STREAMING-REPLICATION-SLOTS)).
-This means that the network lags between Debezium and Kafka *might* have an effect on you PostgreSQL instance which a bit worrying from design perspective.
+This means that the network lags between Debezium and Kafka *might* have an effect on you PostgreSQL instance which is a bit worrying from design perspective.
 I probably don't want two of the most important pieces of my infrastructure — database and messaging system to be couples whatsoever.
 But I'm just an old man yelling at the cloud.